 Other than the many recommendations, they soon realized that the educated sector of India was not accepting of the changes completely so they suggested a few changes for the betterment of Indians as well.

 The Commission resulted in the Government of India Act 1935, which called a “responsible” government at the provincial level in India but not at the national level—that is a government responsible to the Indian community rather than London.
-In 1937, the first provincial elections were held that made Congress Governments in several provinces.
+As a result, Congress governments won the first provincial elections in several provinces in 1937.

 - UPSC Essay Topics